jdi-docs/jdi-light/source/includes/_documentation.md

 }
 ```

-**MultiDropDown** – a graphical control element that allows user to choose several values from a list.
+**MultiDropDown** – A graphical control element that allows user to choose several values from a list.

 ![DropDown](../images/multidropdown.png)